opensquiggly/eugene/README.md

 Okay, but how does it quickly find those matching files?
 Now we're getting to the heart of the matter with this problem.

+In a nutshell, Zoekt builds up an index of trigrams that it can quickly read off of disk to search for string literals using their trigrams.
+Zoekt doesn't document their file format in very much detail.
+Their design document describes it in broad brush strokes, but the details are sketchy.

+What we needed was a way to do the same thing in C#, except we thought it would be nice if in the process we abstracted out the reusable, general purpose data structures that we needed into a separate library.
+This would make the Spinach and Popeye code much cleaner and easier to improve it over time.
+Thus, Eugene was born.

+# More About How Zoekt Works

 Zoekt looks for literals using trigrams.
 Trigrams are sequences of three letters.

-The trigrams for "quickly" are: qui, uic, ick, ckl, kly The trigrams for "browning" are: bro, row, own, wni, nin, ing The trigrams for "foxhound" are: fox, oxh, xho, hou, oun, und
+* The trigrams for "quickly" are: qui, uic, ick, ckl, kly
+* The trigrams for "browning" are: bro, row, own, wni, nin, ing
+* The trigrams for "foxhound" are: fox, oxh, xho, hou, oun, und

 Suppose we're looking for all documents that contain the string literal "quickly".
 We can start by finding all documents that contain the trigram "qui".